mezentsv/travelpayouts-widget/README.md

 This is a test task implementaion for Aviasales(Travelpayouts) Frontend position.
 The goal is to build a web UI widget that can be embedded into 3rd party website.
 The task description along with the template can be found 👉&nbsp; [here](https://github.com/KosyanMedia/Front-end_TP_test).

 Two articles by Jenya Y. served as a main reference and guideline.
-See the walkthough for details: 👉&nbsp; [here](https://blog.jenyay.com/building-javascript-widget/) and 👉&nbsp; [here](https://blog.jenyay.com/web-ui-widget/)
+See the walkthoughs for details: 👉&nbsp; [here](https://blog.jenyay.com/building-javascript-widget/) and 👉&nbsp; [here](https://blog.jenyay.com/web-ui-widget/)

 ## Usage